Youth justice in New Zealand: Historical context

-The Children, Young Persons, and Their Families Act 1989 (CYPTFA) signified a shift away from this to a family-based process and justice model, which views state intervention as a last resort.
+The CYPTFA signified a shift away from this to a family-based process and justice model, which views state intervention as a last resort.
 The argument supporting this was that the community needed to be kept together, and these ties were important for helping youth.
+Offenders were held accountable for their behaviour and encouraged to accept responsibility without being criminalised.
+In June 2017, the New Zealand Parliament passed amendment legislation renaming the bill the Oranga Tamariki Act 1989.

 Current domestic context

-New Zealand legislation differentiates justice processes for under-17-year-olds.
+New Zealand legislation differentiates justice processes for under-18-year-olds.

-The CYPTFA governs these processes.
+The Oranga Tamariki Act 1989 governs these processes.
 They are diversion-focused, and include the dual aim of rehabilitation and accountability.

 Other legislation is also relevant, particularly the New Zealand Bill of Rights Act 1990 (NZBORA).
 This includes a child's right to be dealt with in a manner that takes into account their age.